Special Programs at Hemphill

 Communities in Schools

 The C.I.S. program at Hemphill offers support for students and families.
-Parents may contact program manager, Cassandra Jackson, at 268-4144 for more information.
+Parents may contact program manager at 268-4144 for more information.

 Follow the link to access the CIS webpage.